 Qualified Deferred Annuities

-A qualified annuity is one that has been bought to fund a tax-qualified retirement plan.
-Pension and profit-sharing plans, simplified employee pensions (SEPs), SIMPLEs, tax-sheltered annuities (TSAs), and IRAs are examples of such arrangements.
+A qualified annuity has been bought to fund a tax-qualified retirement plan.
+Such arrangements include pension and profit-sharing plans, simplified employee pensions (SEPs), SIMPLEs, tax-sheltered annuities (TSAs), and IRAs.

 Qualified annuities are purchased to liquidate funds accumulated in a qualified retirement plan or both accumulation funds (saving) and liquidating (spending).